Contrast-Security-OSS/docs/content/installation/net/overview/GettingStartedDotNetAgent.md

 > **Note:** Many performance/APM tools such as New Relic, AppDynamics, etc., also use the CLR Profiling API.
 As a result, you can't use them on the same server as the Contrast .NET agent.

-### Monitor
+### Duplex

-As of version 3.3.5, you can use the .NET agent along with another profiling tool by enabling Monitor mode.
+As of version 3.3.5, you can use the .NET agent along with another profiling tool by enabling Duplex mode.
 See the article on [.NET Agent Configuration](installation-netconfig.html) for more information.

 ## Restart IIS